syncfusion-content/flutter-docs/Flutter/cartesian-charts/right-to-left.md

 ### Legend

 Right to left rendering is applicable for the [`legend`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Legend-class.html) in the chart.
 Legend items will be rendered from right to left direction.
-In right-to-left rendering, the legend text will appear on the left first, followed by the legend icon on the right.
+In right-to-left rendering, the legend text will appear on the left first, followed by the legend icon on the right. i.e. the legend text will appear on the left first, followed by the legend icon on the right.

 {% highlight dart %}